Free no-obligation site survey · Nationwide coverage Contact Us

 Picking a contractor in a crowded market

-London has more coating and decorating contractors than anywhere else in the country, which makes the filter simple rather than difficult: insist on a survey-led one.
-Ask whether the price follows a physical inspection, whether the repairs are itemised in writing, and whether the chosen system comes with a reason tied to your wall.
+London has more coating and decorating contractors than anywhere else in the country.
+That makes the filter simple, not difficult: insist on a survey-led one.
+Ask whether the price follows a physical inspection.
+Ask whether the repairs are itemised in writing.
+Ask whether the chosen system comes with a reason tied to your wall.
 Contractors who work that way welcome the questions.
-Contractors who price from photographs go quiet.
-For a building that has to earn its keep on a busy street, the difference shows within a couple of winters, and it is far cheaper to choose well at the survey stage than to re-tender the same wall later.
+Contractors who quote from photographs go quiet.
+For a building that has to earn its keep on a busy street, the difference shows within a couple of winters.
+It’s far cheaper to choose well at the survey stage than to re-tender the same wall later.

 Coat, repair or replace